 - Behave appropriately and be prepared to participate in reasonable family activities.

 - Respect and be aware that cultural differences and beliefs of the homestay family may differ from their own.

-- Advise the education provider immediately of any concerns of their health or welfare which may arise in the homestay environment.
+- Advise the education provider immediately of any concerns for their health or welfare which may arise in the homestay environment.

-- Adhere to the guidelines set down by the education provider, for example, orientation for students and other advice given about the homestay programme.
+- Adhere to the guidelines set down by the education provider, for example, orientation for Guests and other advice given about the homestay programme.

 - Be aware and abide by the laws of Australia and the rules of your education provider.

 - Adhere to relevant AHN Policies including the Guest Agreement and Homestay Policy.

 4) Homestay Hosts